 Deciding that you want to start a blog is sooo exhilarating.
 I will never forget how excited I was to start MBA sahm.
 And I would loooove for other people to feel that way too!
 So I’m going lay it all out there and tell you how to start a money-making blog in 10 easy steps.
 The good news is that it isn’t expensive to start one (and if you’re not worried about making money it can be totally free).
 The bad news is that it’s probably way more work than you think it is.
 BUT it is unbelievably fulfilling and gratifying work.
 It’s a real business that you’ll be running just like any other start-up.

 So roll up your sleeves, entrepreneur, here we go!
-Here’s how to start a blog that you will love and will make you money:
+Here’s how to start a money-making blog that you will love:

 Come Up with a Concept Design Your Site

 Build a Reserve of Posts Basic Marketing

 Pick Your Blog Name Basic Networking

 Claim Domain & Other Accounts Monetize Your Blog

 Set Up WordPress & Hosting Automate Your Routine